Alice H. Parker: Legacy

 In 2019, the National Society of Black Physicists honored Parker as an "African American inventor famous for her patented system of central heating using natural gas."
 It called her invention a "revolutionary idea" for the 1920s, "that conserved energy and paved the way for the central heating systems".
 The New Jersey Chamber of Commerce established the Alice H. Parker Women Leaders in Innovation Awards to honor women who use their "talent, hard work and ‘outside-the-box’ thinking to create economic opportunities and help make New Jersey a better place to live and work."

+Parker’s patent for her gas furnace, although groundbreaking, was never chosen to enter full-fledged production and usage.
+This was mainly due to the safety concerns behind her design, as the technology available at the time did not possess the capability to regulate the heat flow as outlined in Parker’s invention.
+However, Parker’s patent has served as a basis for the development of heating systems throughout the 20th century and today.
+Parker’s design, which allows for an individual to control the heating received for each room in a house, is recognizable in the zonal heating system, and especially the “smart home” technology, that is used by nearly all households in the current century.

+Parker’s legacy lives on numerous awards and grants, and most noticeably in the annual Alice H. Parker Women Leaders in Innovation Award that is given out by the New Jersey Chamber of Commerce to celebrate outstanding women innovators in Parker’s home state.
+However, the details regarding her later years are as unknown as the details available for her early life.
+The specific date for her death, along with the cause, is largely unknown with the information currently available.